letorbi/discord-rich-presence-for-processing/README.md

 * MacOS (64bit Intel)
 * Linux (64bit Intel)

-Apple Silicone support is coming.
+Apple Silicon support is coming.
 See [this upstream issue](https://github.com/JnCrMx/discord-game-sdk4j/issues/48) for details on the progess.

 ## Installation